 - Estimates of your total monthly expenses, including bills and recurring expenses like groceries and gas.

-- Finally, you should go online to do some research on credit counselling agencies.
+- Second, you should go online to do some research on credit counselling agencies.
 You want to look for a credit counselling organization that:

 - Is a registered non-profit